UCL/rsd-engineeringcourse/intro.md

 * Automated and interactive testing.
 * Build-and-test servers.
 * Negative testing and defensive programming.
+* Profiling and debugging.
 * Coverage.
-* Duck typing.
-* Logging.

 ## Lesson 4

 * Using libraries.
 * The Python package index.
 * Packaging with setuptools.
-* Software licensing and releases.
-* Profiling and debugging.
+* Build tools.
+SCons.
 * Working with files and the OS.
 * Working with the web
+* Working with command line arguments
+* Brief introduction to functional programming

 ## Lesson 5